holoviz/panel/doc/tutorials/basic/develop_editor.md

 ![Tooltip of FastListTemplate](../../_static/images/develop_editor_hover.png)

 :::{note}
-The tooltip of Panel components normally provide an *Example* code snippet and a *Reference* link.
-The *Reference* link makes it very easy to navigate to the reference guides on the Panel web site for more information.
+The tooltip of Panel components normally provides an *Example* code snippet and a *Reference* link.
+The *Reference* link makes it very easy to navigate to the reference guides on the Panel website for more information.
 :::

 :::{note}
-If your editor does not show any tooltips, then please refer to your editors documentation to figure out how to enable it.
+If your editor does not show any tooltips, then please refer to your editor's documentation to figure out how to enable it.
 :::

 Hover again and click the *Reference* link <a href="https://panel.holoviz.org/reference/templates/FastListTemplate.html" target="_blank">https://panel.holoviz.org/reference/templates/FastListTemplate.html</a>.